MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 ---
-title: Compromised and malicious applications
+title: Compromised and malicious applications investigation
 description: Learn how to investigate if one or more applications in a customer tenant are compromised.
 keywords: compromise, malicious, applications, investigation, attack, microsoft threat protection, microsoft 365, search, query, telemetry, security events, antivirus, firewall, incident response, playbook, guidance, Microsoft 365 Defender search.product: DART